snafus/cephsum/README.md

 (which is likely different to the default xrdadler32 and XrdCks method.)

 ## dependencies
 The package was designed to rely on a minimal set of external dependencies.
-This is python3 only, and needs the librados python bindings.
+This is python3 only (and tested only against 3.6.8 sofar) and needs the librados python bindings.

 ## Usage with xrootd
 Main motivation for this package is to replace the internal XrootD checksum implemetation with a simple external script.